 From the Pastor’s Desk: Father Rodolfo Coaquira Hilaje

-My Brothers and Sisters in the Risen Lord,
+My Sisters and Brothers in the Risen Lord,

 Yours in Christ,